enricocid/VectorifyDaHome/privacy_policy.md

 By denying this permission request the app won't be able to save pictures to internal memory.

 ### Links To Other Sites

 Vectorify da home! contain a link to the app's GitHub page, i.e. the source code which is fully accessible.

-### Legal compliance

-Vectorify da home! is complaint with the U.S. Children's Online Privacy and Protection Act (COPPA), E.U.
-General Data Protection Regulation (GDPR), and any other applicable laws or regulations.

 ### Changes To This Privacy Policy

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

 ### Contact Us
 If you have any questions about this Privacy Policy, please contact us: